SF-WDI-LABS/_rails-asset-pipeline/README.md

 ## Asset Pipeline Overview

+You can think of the asset pipeline as a piece of software that packs up all of your files so that they will be easier and lighter to deliver to the browser.

 **The goal of the asset pipeline is to:**

 * Compress assets (CSS and JavaScript files) so they are as small as possible, since smaller files load faster.